apatsika/DataSafe/provision-audit.md

 - An Oracle Cloud account
 - Access to an Oracle Data Safe service
-- Access to an Autonomous Database, sample data for Oracle Data Safe loaded into the database, and the Activity Auditing feature enabled on your database
+- Access to an Oracle Database, sample data for Oracle Data Safe loaded into the database, and the Activity Auditing feature enabled on your database
 - Oracle Data Safe privileges to use the Activity Auditing feature on your database

 ### Assumptions